 Though the film covers considerable stretches of American, British and Nazi German histories across near five decades, it may have benefited from the inclusion of further perspectives – for example that of German Jewish teens.
 Yet Matt Wolf’s mesmerising “living collage” technique presents the audience with an innovative and personal account of a history that is somewhat forgotten in society’s retelling of the Industrial Revolution, World Wars and rise of consumerism.

-Teenage is released in cinemas nationwide on 24th January 2014.
+Teenage is released nationwide on 24th January 2014.